 However it is usually only certain types of web traffic that the ISP will intentionally throttle, like P2P (peer-to-peer) or FTP (file transfer protocol) traffic, which can both tend to consume a lot of bandwidth.

 Now enter VPNs.
-This piece of software encrypts all your web traffic, so that the Internet Service Provider can’t determine what kind of traffic it is…. and without knowing whether you’re downloading heavily or just casually surfing web, the ISP will often give you the benefit of the doubt.
+This piece of downloadable software encrypts all your web traffic, so that your internet service provider can’t determine what kind of traffic it is, and without knowing whether you’re downloading heavily or just casually surfing web, your ISP will often give you the benefit of the doubt.

-This means that your connection often won’t be throttled when you use a VPN and you get the speeds you should be getting, giving you a perceived increase in speed when you connect to the VPN server.
+This means that your connection often won’t be throttled when you use a VPN and you'll get the speeds you should be getting, giving you a perceived increase in speed when you connect to the internet through the VPN.

 We've written an in-depth guide to choosing the right VPN for travel or you can jump straight to our article on the 5 best VPNs for travellers.

-With a variety of such connections at your disposal, you can easily combine them together in multiple ways.
+With such a wide variety of connections at your disposal, you can easily combine them together in multiple ways using Speedify.

-For example, your 3G/4G connection can be combined with a WiFi connection without needing to install any extra hardware or if you have
+For example, your smartphone's 3G/4G cellular connection can be combined with a hotel Wi-Fi connection without needing to install any extra hardware.

-one of those USB Wifi Adapters that we mentioned near the beginning, you can also combine any two of the available WiFi connections together to create a much stronger and faster connection.
+If you have a USB Wi-Fi adapter like the ones we recommended above, you can also combine any two of the available hotel Wi-Fi connections together to create a much more robust and faster connection.

 Speedify also doubles up as a VPN service, so that you can browse the web more securely and access geo-restricted content while you’re enjoying the greatly improved connectivity.

-The company website has detailed instructions on how to setup all the different possible combinations of Internet connections.
-We’ve been using the free plan, where you get 1GB of optimized data for free every month if you just want to test out the service.
+The company's website has detailed instructions on how to setup all the different possible combinations of Internet connections.

 If you’re simply stuck with a slow connection despite having okay signal strength, you can still make the most of the situation by using a relatively fast browser and optimizing the settings on that browser for maximum speed and performance.